timescale/docs/timescaledb/how-to-guides/backup-and-restore/docker-and-wale.md

-# Continuous archiving and recovery with Docker & WAL-E
+# Ongoing physical backups with Docker & WAL-E
 When you using TimescaleDB in a containerized environment, you can use [continuous archiving][pg archiving] with a [WAL-E][wale official] container.
 These containers are sometimes referred to as sidecars, because they run